 - The Cybernetic Renaissance

 The idea of allowing information technology to extend our human bodies is far from novel.

-The smartphone in your hand is potentially way more impactful than any message you could ever consume via its glowing screen.
-The smartphone has become an extension not only of your voice but also of your memory, your processing power, your hearing, and your eyesight.
+The smartphone in your hand is potentially more impactful than any message you could ever consume via its glowing screen.
+The smartphone has become an extension of your voice and memory, processing power, hearing, and eyesight.